ibm-cloud-docs/vmwaresolutions/services/standalone_viewingserviceinstances.md

 # Viewing on-premises VMware HCX instances
 {: #standalone_viewingserviceinstances}

-Use this procedure to view the on-premises HCX instances that you ordered for on-premises use and information about them.
+Use this procedure to view the on-premises VMware HCX® instances that you ordered for on-premises use and information about them.

 ## Procedure to view on-premises VMware HCX instances
 {: #standalone_viewingserviceinstances-procedure}